 I went with my friend on a Saturday night for my birthday.
 It was REALLY packed and busy.
 Although I had made a reservation we still have to wait for quite some time to get seated.
-But well it’s Saturday and it’s Manhattan, and they really just a few tables in total what else can you expect.
-Tbh the drink was pretty nice and the view was awesome, and items were fairly priced, it was a nice visit.
-My first drink was ‘purple tuxedo’ with EMPRESS 1908 GIN as base, something that was hyped for a while if I remember it right.
-It was a symphony of herbal and fruity notes, and I love the dash of absinthe.
-My friend ordered ‘Far east side’, just reminds me of many similar citrus cocktails (sidecar, screwdriver, etc), too light for my taste but I still think it’s well-done.
-The final one we ordered ‘Ophelia’s ascension’, probably one of the popular drinks on the menu, and surely we were not disappointed.
-The smoky yet smooth taste is so unique, and the drink was pouring out from a ‘magic pot’ into the glass made me feel like I was drinking some kind of magik potion x.
+But well it’s Saturday and it’s Manhattan, and there’re just a few tables what else can you expect?
+Tbh the drink was pretty nice and the view was awesome, fairly priced, and you get a … okay view of Manhattan from a rooftop bar.
+My first drink was the ‘purple tuxedo’ with EMPRESS 1908 GIN as the base, which was hyped for a while if I remember correctly.
+It was a symphony of herbal and fruity notes, and I love that dash of absinthe.
+My friend ordered ‘Far east side’, just reminds me of many similar citrus cocktails (sidecar, screwdriver, etc), too light for my taste but I still think it’s well done.
+The final one we ordered and shared — ‘Ophelia’s ascension’, probably one of the popular drinks on the menu, and surely we were not disappointed.
+The smoky yet smooth texture is interesting, and watching the drink getting poured out from a ‘magic pot’ into the glass made me feel like I was drinking some kind of magik potion x.

 On my list:

 48 W 17th Street

 New York NY 10011

 A speakeasy with beautiful historical interior design (one article said Victorian… well maybe Victorian-inspired or ummm, flavored).
 Pretty neat to use the raine law as inspiration and the menu looks cool, too.